DJ5harma/WebRTCPeerVideoCallApp/Readme.md

 - For small sized data like text, this is practical as the client(s) and server can keep listening to each other for events, and transfer that small sized data around based on predefined logic quickly and without using much bandwidth and power as it is just text.

-- BUTT 🍑, to dance around with large-sized-data (like a live video-call), it takes much much more time and bandwidth.
-Thats why your live-youtube-videos or sports when broadcasted, have a latency in SECONDS!.
+#### BUTT 🍑, to dance around with large-sized-data (like a live video-call), it takes much much more time and bandwidth.
+Thats why your live-youtube-videos or sports when broadcasted, have latency in SECONDS!.

 - Do you really want to see your friend just staring at you for 10 seconds after you say something and then wait for it to get to them only to realise before their response that you fumbled with your words and now you're saying that again while your friend is now responding to your previous bogus?